coezbek/baker/README.md

 ## Common Ways to Do Things

+- **Escaping**: Use the usual Ruby string escape rules:
+  - Use double quotes for interpolation and single quotes for literals.
+  - Use `%Q()` and `%q()` if you don't want to escape double and single quotes and your text has properly balanced braces.
+  - Otherwise you can use `%{}`, `%<>`, `%[]` (also ensure that braces are balanced).
+Or `%+...+` or any other non-alphanumerical symbol.

+- **Aborting on Error**: Shell scripts trigger an error by returning a non-zero exit code.
+Ruby commands either should raise or return false from their last command to trigger an error.

 - **Run Commands Inside the Rails Console**: Use `rails runner` instead of piping commands into `rails console`.

   ```bash